NomarCub/obsidian-copy-url-in-preview/README.md

   - also available through middle mouse button click

 Context menus are also added to the canvas.
 Most features work on mobile, but were only tested on Android.
-Mobile uses the native image sharing functionality instead of the clipboard, and it downloads online images temporarily so they can be shared.

 > This plugin used to be called "Copy Image and URL context menu".
 It had link URL copying functionality (see [1.5.2](https://github.com/NomarCub/obsidian-copy-url-in-preview/tree/1.5.2) and prior), but that was removed when it was included in Obsidian 1.5.
 > It also used to have an `Open PDF externally` hover context menu for embedded PDFs, which was also removed when better Obsidian native functionality appeared (see [1.9.1](https://github.com/NomarCub/obsidian-copy-url-in-preview/tree/1.9.1)).